cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 > After Send/Receive, the value in process 1 is [1 2 3 4 5]
 > ```

+#### Non blocking send and Recieve

+MPI can also use non blocking communications.
+This allows the program to send te message without waiting for the completion of the submission.
+Thi sis useful for many parallel programs so we can overlap communication ond computation while both take place simultaneously.
+The same can be done with recieve, but if a message is not avalable and you do need the messgae you may have to probe or execute the recive message or even use a blocked recieve.
+To wait for a message to be send or recived we can also use the wait method effectivle converting the non blocking message to a blocking one.

-Lastly, an example of the non-blocking send and receive methods `comm.isend()` and `comm.irecv()`.
+Next, we showcase an example of the non-blocking send and receive methods `comm.isend()` and `comm.irecv()`.
 Non-blocking versions of these methods allow for the processes involved in transmission/reception of data to perform other operations in overlap with the communication.
 In contrast, the blocking versions of these methods previously exemplified do not allow data buffers involved in transmission or reception of data to be accessed until any ongoing communication involving the particular processes has been finalized.

 >```python
 > !include ../examples/isend_ireceive.py